moliver28/research-handbook/content/handbook/company/key-review.md

 Each E-Group member will share its Board memo on the Board material submission date.
 This is the key collateral used in these meetings.

 E-Group members can **optionally** choose to include additional material.
-Some may chooose to use a version of a [company-wide template](https://docs.google.com/presentation/d/1esfS19XLcVDQnEd8iBZJM_FXKJXE2NR8aRNqBYj8hCc/edit#slide=id.g278553b265c_0_3) that we have preivously used in these meetings. as much as possible to reduce duplicative efforts and streamline Key Reviews.
+Some may chooose to use a version of a [company-wide template](https://docs.google.com/presentation/d/1esfS19XLcVDQnEd8iBZJM_FXKJXE2NR8aRNqBYj8hCc/edit#slide=id.g278553b265c_0_3) that we have previously used in these meetings. as much as possible to reduce duplicative efforts and streamline Key Reviews.
 Whether leveraging memos or other mediums, materials should capture:

 1. **Functional Performance:** quarterly performance and insights from the quarter.
 Topics include:
      1. Comparisons against Plan, Forecast, benchmarks, or prior quarter / year